mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Image_in_gitlab_comment.md

 3. Navigate to the subscribed repository on Gitlab and add an image in the comments to any desired `issue` or `merge request` on Gitlab.
 4. Navigate to the desired channel or DM/GM on MM.

+**Expected**

+The comment notification in the desired channel or DM/GM on MM should show the proper image attached to the desired `issue` or `merge request` on Gitlab.

 **Step 2**

 1. Connect your MM account to Gitlab account.